The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Background and Legal Context

-For the purposes of discussing apportionment itself as a distinct optimization problem, we sidestep the census/sampling debates,\footnote{However, in passing we cannot resist venturing one opinion in this ongoing imputation controversy: namely, that we find it somewhat incomprehensible to imagine that the likes of Thomas Jefferson, Alexander Hamilton, John Adams, or James Madison, if they were alive today, would seriously object to the use of careful statistical techniques if these methods could be expected to improve the accuracy and/or precision of population estimates.} and simply assume that essentially exact, or at least officially accepted, counts of represented populations within states are known from the most recent census.
+For the purposes of discussing apportionment itself as a distinct optimization problem, we sidestep the census/sampling debates,\footnote{However, in passing we cannot resist venturing a few opinions in this ongoing imputation controversy: namely, that we find it somewhat incomprehensible to imagine that the likes of Thomas Jefferson, Alexander Hamilton, John Adams, or James Madison, if they were alive today, would seriously object to the use of careful statistical techniques, if these methods could be expected to improve the accuracy and/or precision of population estimates.
+In our reading, ``actual Enumeration'' does not require literal, one-by-one counting, and would not preclude sensible statistical corrections if these could improve the estimates, but rather disallows assigning counts by mere affirmation or attribution without a good-faith effort to determine the numbers as accurately as possible.} and simply assume that essentially exact, or at least officially accepted, counts of represented populations within states are known from the most recent census.
 That is, we assume ``step 0'' above has been achieved successfully.
 The actual reapportionment of representatives following the census is decided by the sitting Congress, which ostensibly has wide latitude in principle and legal precedent in its choice of assignment methodology, apart form the above Constitutional constraints as interpreted by the Courts.
 Compared to other western democracies, the U.S.\ is somewhat unusual both in the level of involvement of the legislative branch itself in deciding issues concerning the subsequent apportionment of its own representatives, as well as in the frequent willingness of the judicial branch to intervene directly in these issues, and it is in this context that we suggest a new principle with some mathematical claim to greater fairness.

 Here we primarily address the technical aspects of this \textit{inter-state apportionment problem}, namely, how to assign a whole number of representatives to each state in a manner that in some sense may be regarded as ``best.''
 By this we mean a definite algorithm that is consistent with common sense and Constitutional requirements, is objective and transparent in its application; and whose output is arguably maximally ``fair'' or ``representative'' according to some sensible definition.
 By deliberate choice, we mostly---but not completely---ignore the essential but overtly political issue, as to whether any particular method would likely be adopted by the existing Congress,\footnote{Particularly our current Legislative branch....} especially if considered \textit{after} a census is completed, when the consequences for all states of any proposed procedure could be predicted.